 In addition to being located close to the Sydney CBD criminal and traffic law Courts, we are also conveniently located a short stroll east along Bathurst Street from Town Hall Station.
 If travelling by car the nearest parking station is the Secure parking station on the corner of Goulburn and Elizabeth Streets Sydney.

 If you have been charged with a driving offence or a matter that falls within our traffic law practice area we can provide you with the best possible legal advice.
-Conferences are by appointment only so if you are in need of legal advice from one of our traffic law or drink driving lawyers in Sydney then get in touch between 8:30am-5:30pm Monday to Friday (excluding public holidays) by calling 9521 2222, completing an enquiry online or dropping by to make an appointment with Ashley at our front desk.
+Conferences are by appointment only so if you are in need of legal advice from traffic law team then get in touch between 8:30am-5:30pm Monday to Friday (excluding public holidays) by calling 9521 2222, completing an enquiry online or dropping by to make an appointment with Ashley at our front desk.
 We look forward to helping you.

 Our traffic law and drink driving lawyers Wollongong service Wollongong & the Illawarra region.